ishantanu/tfl-rust/README.md

     - Gets a list of valid severity codes
     - Gets all lines and their valid routes for given modes, including the name and id of the originating and terminating stops for each route
     - Gets all valid routes for given line id, including the sequence of stops on each route.
+    - Gets lines that match the specified line ids
+    - Gets lines that serve the given modes.
+    - Gets the line status for all lines with a given severity

+## Limitations
+- Currently, the enum types created for Lines does not contain buses starting with numeric characters (e.g. 101).

 ## References/Credits
 1. Existing tfl wrappers